Shawnyu0217/tgtg-python/README.md

 ## Scripts

+## Virtual Environment

+Before running scripts or installing dependencies, make sure to activate your virtual environment:

 ### Authentication Script

 You can use [`scripts/authentication.py`](scripts/authentication.py:1) to get the latest authentication token.
 This is useful for refreshing or retrieving your access credentials outside of the main client.